Employment Wage Subsidy Scheme

 - You paid wages to the proprietary director which were reported to Revenue on your payroll between 1 July 2019 and 30 June 2020

 Where a person is a proprietary director of 2 or more eligible companies, a claim for the EWSS can only be submitted for a single company.

 You can read additional guidance on eligible employees and excluded categories in Revenue’s EWSS Guidelines (pdf).

 Applications for EWSS are based on self-assessment principles.
 This means you will not have to provide proof of eligibility to Revenue at the registration stage.
 Revenue will review eligibility in the future, based on risk criteria - see ‘Compliance checks’ below.

 You should keep proof of your eligibility for the scheme (evidence of reduction in turnover and other evidence).
 You can read detailed information on the supporting proofs in Appendix I of Revenue’s EWSS Guidelines (pdf).

 You must undertake a review of your eligibility for the scheme.
 This must be done on the last day of every month (other than the final month of the scheme).
 From 30 June 2021, you must complete and submit, through ROS, an online monthly EWSS Eligibility Review Form.
 You have until 15th of the following month to complete and submit the review details through ROS.

 - De-register for EWSS through ROS with effect from the 1st day of the next month

 - Stop claiming the subsidy

-You can get more information on eligibility reviews in Revenue’s EWSS Guidance (pdf).
+You can get more information on eligibility reviews in Revenue’s Guidelines on eligibility for the EWSS from 1 July 2021 (pdf).